-If you’re looking for a way to add a little excitment to your 40+ wardrobe then patterned tights are a classy way to do that.
-These days you’ll find an endless array of tights to choose from including: lacy, dotted, pinstriped, swirly, patterned and colored.
+If you’re looking for a way to add a little excitement to your 40+ wardrobe, then patterned tights are a classy way to do that.
+These days you’ll find an endless array of tights to choose from including lace, dotted, pinstriped, swirly, patterned, and colored.

 Even though you may think they look fabulous on the runway, patterned tights can feel a little scary to try if you’ve never worn them before.
 They’re a pretty powerful accessory.

 So how do you wear them without looking like a midlife cougar or a clown?

 I have some helpful guidelines on how to wear patterned tights.

 Patterned tights are going to attract attention, no question, so the easiest, most conservative way to wear them is to pair them with an effortless dress or skirt in a solid color, so they are the star.
 (Creative types may choose to pair patterned tights with a patterned outfit, but this takes more skill to get it right)

 It’s also essential to balance the sexiness of the tights with the sexiness of the outfit.
 That’s why something conservative like a pencil skirt, tunic, or sheath dress looks so classy with patterned tights.
 You look refined, but the tights give you that little oomph!

 Check out Carol Middleton wearing black patterned tights.
 She looked fab!